Private 1st Class Joseph A. McGrath (1911–1944)

 Unaware of the American supply issues, the Germans launched a counterattack, resulting in the Battle of Arracourt.
 During the battle, on September 19, 1944, the 320th Infantry was temporarily attached to the 4th Armored Division.
 On September 20, the 320th took up positions near Réchicourt-la-Petite and Juvrecourt, both in the department of Meurthe-et-Moselle, France.
 The next few days were static and the 320th Infantry had limited involvement in the battle, but the Germans subjected McGrath’s regiment to artillery fire and at least one small counterattack.

 Private 1st Class McGrath was lightly wounded in action on September 23, 1944, but remained on duty.
-A digitized casualty card (also known as a hospital admission card) under his service number likely refers to the incident, notwithstanding its date of August 1944.
+A digitized casualty card (hospital admission card, though it was filled out even when a soldier was not hospitalized) under his service number likely refers to the incident.
+Although the card was dated August 1944, company morning reports do not mention McGrath being wounded that month.
 The card stated that McGrath was grazed in the neck by a machine gun round.

 Joseph was acting squad leader in his platoon on the 27th of September.
 He was leading his men out of a defensive position which their company held near Rechicourt, France, when the enemy laid down a heavy artillery barrage on their positions.
 The unit was being replaced by an armored organization and when the transfer had been completed the company reorganized but Joseph could not be found.